About Exeter Observer ⁄ Rationale

 David Remnick

-Devon Live combines seven local titles, including Exeter Express & Echo and Western Morning News.
+Devon Live combines seven local titles including Exeter Express & Echo and Western Morning News.
 Only 10% of its readers reside in the south west region, of which Exeter’s population forms just 6%.

 Exeter Observer is different.
-Our rigorous independent journalism keep our readers informed about what’s really going on in our city and our business model means we can publish stories that legacy local news is no longer able to produce.
+Our rigorous independent journalism keeps our readers informed about what’s really going on in our city and our business model means we can publish stories that legacy local news is no longer able to produce.

 More about Exeter Observer